rdmilligan/SaltwashAR/README.txt

 SaltwashAR is a Python Augmented Reality application.

-To see what it can do, check out my post: https://rdmilligan.wordpress.com/2015/11/13/blender-animation-in-opengl/
+To see what it can do, check out my 'SaltwashAR' video: https://www.youtube.com/watch?v=tX_ZpJjWYGk

+To help develop the application, check out my 'Augmented Reality with hand gestures' post: https://rdmilligan.wordpress.com/2015/12/13/augmented-reality-with-hand-gestures/

 SaltwashAR uses:
 - OpenCV computer vision to detect a 2D marker in a webcam
 - OpenGL graphics library to render a robot upon the marker
-- Speech To Text and Text To Speech technologies to ask the robot to search the web and listen to the results
+- Speech To Text and Text To Speech technologies to ask the robot to search the web and read out loud the results
+- OpenCV Haar Feature-based Cascade Classifiers to let the robot respond to hand gestures

 Documentation can be found on my Wiki: https://github.com/rdmilligan/SaltwashAR/wiki